FRIDAY OCTOBER 3rd, 2014 FROM 8:30AM TO 5:00PM

-This forum aims to bring together parliamentarians, experts and the public, to continue our dialogue on renewable energy and clean technology in Canada, and how it can be harnessed to create green jobs, foster sustainable growth and protect our environment.
+This forum brought together parliamentarians, experts and the public, to continue dialogue on renewable energy and clean technology in Canada, and how it can be harnessed to create green jobs, foster sustainable growth and protect our environment.

 Hosted by: Peter Julian, Official Opposition, House Leader, Anne Minh-Thu Quach, Official Opposition Deputy Critic for Industry, François Choquette, Official Opposition Deputy Critic for Environment.

-The forum will consist of four panels of experts, each centered on different dimensions of clean energy and industry.
-The four panels will be: Renewable Energies, Energy Efficiency, Sustainable Industries & Urban Centers, and finally, International models.
-The forum is open to MPs, the public, civil society organizations, and the media.
+The forum consisted of four panels of experts, each centered on different dimensions of clean energy and industry.
+The four panels were: Renewable Energies, Energy Efficiency, Sustainable Industries & Urban Centers, and finally, International models.
+The forum was open to MPs, the public, civil society organizations, and the media.

 Thank you for reading this story…